thaixnguyen/ProjectEuler/README.md

 # ProjectEuler
-Solutions or attempts to Project Euler problems.
+Solutions or attempts to Project Euler problems in java (since I previously used Python to code a majority of it).